 The impeller is connected to the shaft either with a mounting cone or a locking plate attached to the end of the shaft.
 The impeller connection method depends on the model of the impeller.
 Instructions for installing the impeller are provided below for both connection methods.
+Steps where the connection method is not specified are the same for both connection methods.

-Installing the impeller with the mounting cone:
+Installing the impeller:

-1. Attach the plastic mounting cone to the impeller hub and tighten the screws so that they are finger-tight.
+1. Mounting cone: Attach the plastic mounting cone to the impeller hub and tighten the screws so that they are fingertight.